S. 3345: PBM Price Transparency and Accountability Act

 Pharmacy benefit managers and their affiliates

-They face the bill's toughest new rules: no spread pricing in covered Medicaid contracts after 18 months, limits to bona fide service fees only in Medicare Part D, annual reporting beginning July 1, 2028, possible disgorgement of prohibited remuneration, and annual audits chosen by plan sponsors.
+PBMs carry the heaviest new obligations: no spread pricing in covered Medicaid contracts after 18 months, pay limited to bona fide service fees in Medicare Part D, annual drug-level reporting beginning July 1, 2028, disgorgement of any prohibited remuneration, and annual audits chosen by plan sponsors.

 Retail community pharmacies

-These pharmacies would have to respond to the HHS monthly Medicaid price surveys if they receive payments or fees related to Medicaid covered outpatient drugs.
-Non-response, false information, or other non-compliance can lead to penalties of up to $100,000 per violation.
+Retail pharmacies that receive Medicaid drug payments or fees would have to respond to the monthly HHS pricing survey.
+Non-response, false information, or other non-compliance could lead to penalties of up to $100,000 per violation.

-Licensed non-retail pharmacies such as mail or specialty pharmacies are brought into the monthly survey system, although the bill excludes nursing home, long-term care, hospital, clinic, charitable or not-for-profit, government, and low-dispensing pharmacies.
-Their survey requirements start later, on the first day of the first quarter beginning 18 months after enactment, and HHS must issue identifying guidance by January 1, 2027.
+Licensed non-retail pharmacies — mostly mail and specialty operations — are brought into the survey system, though the bill excludes nursing home, long-term care, hospital, clinic, charitable, government, and low-dispensing pharmacies.
+Their survey requirements start later, 18 months after enactment, with HHS issuing identifying guidance by January 1, 2027.

 HHS, CMS, OIG, MedPAC, and GAO